 Key Takeaways

-- Receipts are JWS-signed JSON proving what happened in an agent interaction
+- Receipts are JWS-signed JSON proving what happened in an interaction

-- Verifiable offline using public keys - no API call required
+- Verifiable offline using public keys.
+No API callback.

 What is a Receipt?